Dorothy is learning all the ins and outs of life with humans, and so far, she likes it!

 Interesting in adopting or fostering Dorothy?
 Fill out an Adoption Application below, or a Foster Information and Waiver form.

-Interested in giving a cat a loving Forever Home?
-Apply now by filling out an Adoption Application.
+Interested in giving a cat a loving Forever Family?
+Please fill out an Adoption Application.
 To place a cat on hold, a $50 deposit fee is required.
 Cats can be placed on hold after your Adoption Application has been approved.

 Learn more about The Feline Connection’s adoption policies and procedures on our Adopt page.